SquareSquash/web/doc/README_FOR_APP.md

 Squash: A squarish bug spray
 ============================

-PLEASE NOTE:
-This repo is a fork off SquareSquash/web and was originally submitted as a pull request off master branch to SquareSquash/web on Aug 27, 2013.
-It was designed to use squash_ios_crash_log_symbolication gem available at that time on rubygems.org.
-That gem has since been removed but the full stack iOS/OSX symbolication capability offered in the gem has been integrated into the master brank of this fork.
-The use_gem_squash_ios_crash_log_symbolication branch was created to preserve the original design but should be considered historical only.

 **An open-source project from [Square](http://github.com/square)**

 Squash is a collection of tools that help engineers find and kill bugs in their